 The Adjutant General

-From available information, his parents never received any word that he was being held a Prisoner of War by the Japanese so he was listed as Missing in Action.
+From available information, his parents never received any word that he was being held as a Prisoner of War by the Japanese so he was listed as Missing in Action.
 His parents received another message from the War Department.

 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON SECOND LIEUTENANT HARVEY JENNINGS WHO PREVIOUSLY REPORTED MISSING IN ACTION DIED TEN OCTOBER NINETEEN FORTY TWO IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS RESULT OF BERIBERI PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER FOLLOWS=